Sheryl Crow: 2010–2012: 100 Miles from Memphis

 In 2010, Crow contributed the original spoken-word track "My Name Is Mwamaroyi" to the Enough Project and Downtown Records' Raise Hope for Congo compilation.
 Proceeds from the compilation fund efforts to make the protection and empowerment of Congo's women a priority, as well as inspire individuals around the world to raise their voice for peace in Congo.

 A&M Records released Crow's seventh studio album, 100 Miles from Memphis, on July 20, 2010.
-The album has a classic Memphis soul vibe and features the lead single "Summer Day".
+The album had a Memphis soul sound and featured the lead single "Summer Day".

-Later that year, she joined Loretta Lynn and country singer Miranda Lambert on an update of Lynn's song "Coal Miner's Daughter" for the 2010 album Coal Miner's Daughter: A Tribute to Loretta Lynn.
-They later performed the song on the 44th Annual Country Music Awards in November.
+Later that year, she joined country singers Loretta Lynn and Miranda Lambert on an update of Lynn's song "Coal Miner's Daughter" for the 2010 album Coal Miner's Daughter: A Tribute to Loretta Lynn.
+They later performed the song at the 2010 Country Music Association Awards in November.